What to do in Banbury

 A visit to Banbury should also include a visit to the Reindeer Inn on Parson Street, which played an important role in the English Civil War.
 In the Globe Room, situated in the Reindeer Inn, Oliver Cromwell has supposedly planned the Battle of Edge Hill.
 Foodies should also try a piece of the delicious ‘Banbury Cake’, a special fruit and pastry cake.

-In the surrounding area, you will also find the moated manor house of Broughton Castle, built of Hornton stone in the 14th century, and used as a film set for both “Shakespeare in Love” and “The Madness of King George”.
+In the surrounding area, if you want more than just things to do in Banbury, you will also find the moated manor house of Broughton Castle, built of Hornton stone in the 14th century, and used as a film set for both “Shakespeare in Love” and “The Madness of King George”.
 There is more history to discover at nearby Edgehill, the scene of the first Civil War battle of 1642, and at the 17th century Upton House, a National Trust property famous for its art collection and 1930s style gardens.

 Where is Banbury?